markwilkie/HomeAutomation/Arduino/BatteryMonitor/README.md

 ### Overview
 This is a purpose built battery/solar monitoring system.
-It's goal is to track all Amps in and out of the system, including solar, alternature, living area, and inverter.
+It's goal is to track all Amps in and out of the system, including solar, van alternator, living area, and inverter.

 ### Screen decoder
 (Yes, the fact that a decoder is needed is not good.
 Apparently, I'm not a UI designer)